The Shadow Rising: White Tower

 Min continues to report to the Amyrlin and tries to avoid suspicion by taking the guise of Elmindreda, a giddy, empty-headed woman.
-However, she finds herself caught in a coup: Elaida and her supporters depose Siuan and Leane Sharif, her Keeper of the Chronicles, for secretly aiding Rand.
+She finds herself caught in a coup where Elaida and her supporters depose Siuan and Leane Sharif, her Keeper of the Chronicles, for secretly aiding Rand.

-Siuan and Leane are both "stilled" (their ability to channel the One Power removed) and Elaida becomes the next Amyrlin.
+Siuan and Leane are both "stilled" (their ability to channel the One Power severed) and Elaida becomes the next Amyrlin.

 Min frees Siuan and Leane, and all three are assisted in escape by Gawyn Trakand.
-Gawyn has joined the coup on Elaida's side, and killed several Siuan supporters, but Min convinces him to turn a blind eye to their escape as a personal favor for her.
-Logain Ablar, a former False Dragon who has been "gentled" (the male equivalent of "stilling"), joins their escape from Tar Valon.
+Gawyn has joined the coup on Elaida's side, and killed several Siuan supporters, but Min convinces him to turn a blind eye to their escape as a personal favor to her.
+Logain Ablar, a former False Dragon who has been "gentled" (the male equivalent of "stilling") joins their escape from Tar Valon.